Portal & Community Security: Experience Cloud Access

 External OWD Defaults

 When you change an internal OWD, the external OWD defaults to the same value.
-But if you have external users, you almost always want the external OWD to be MORE restrictive than the internal OWD.
+But if there are external users, the external OWD should almost always be MORE restrictive than the internal OWD.
 Review external OWD separately for every object.

 External OWD Design Approach